TNA Impact preview: Kazuchika Okada and Nic Nemeth in action, big Knockouts Title match set for Thursday's show - Pro Wrestling Dot Net

 -Nic Nemeth vs. Zachary Wentz

 Powell’s POV: TNA Impact airs Thursdays on AXS TV at 7CT/8ET.
-It appears there is no longer a weekly 10CT/11ET replay on AXS.
-The show is also available on the Impact+ app and on Insiders tier on YouTube.
+It appears there are no longer weekly 10CT/11ET replays.
 John Moore’s weekly TNA Impact reviews are available on Fridays along with my TNA Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment